Chapter 15. Importance of power management

 15.3.
 Tools for auditing

 Red Hat Enterprise Linux 8 offers tools using which you can perform system auditing and analysis.
-Most of them can be used as supplementary sources of information in case you want to verify what you have discovered already or in case you need more in-depth information on certain parts.
+Most of them can be used as supplementary sources of information in case you want to verify what you have discovered already or in case you need more in-depth information about certain parts.

 Many of these tools are used for performance tuning as well, which include: